 General Biology 01:119:115-116 or 01:119:101-102 and General Chemistry 01:160:161-162 or 01:160:163-164

 Experimental methods and concepts in genetics.
 Emphasis on application of principles of genetic research.
 This course is half of a year-long sequence.
 Students will cover topics in greater depth than is possible in Genetics (447:380).
-Part 1 covers transmission genetics and breeding analyses, basic molecular genetics, isolation and characterization of mutations, gene regulation, and chromosome structure and function.
+Genetic Analysis I covers transmission genetics and breeding analyses, basic molecular genetics, including DNA replication, genetic code, transcription and translation, gene regulation with an emphasis on prokaryotes.
 The class will be a combination of lecture and discussion.

 Course Satisfies Departmental Learning Goals

 1. Knowledge specific goals: Know the terms, concepts and theories in genetics.

 2. Integrate the material from multiple courses and research.
 That is, to think holistically and to see the whole as well as the parts.